|Factor||Traded REITs||Non-Traded REITs|

-Meanwhile, there are no independent analysts following non-traded REITs, which makes independent performance data sources challenging to come by.
+Meanwhile, there are no independent analysts following non-traded REITs, making independent performance data sources challenging.

-If you want to invest in publicly traded REITs, the only requirement is that you have a brokerage or retirement account to start investing.
+If you want to invest in publicly traded REITs, you only need a brokerage or retirement account to start investing.

 Investing in a non-traded REIT may have more demanding requirements.
 For example, some, but not all, real estate platforms are only open to accredited investors.

-Most publicly-traded REITs own and operate the properties in their commercial real estate portfolio.
+Most publicly-traded REITs own and operate their commercial real estate portfolio properties.

 Meanwhile, most, but not all, platforms that market non-traded REITs simply serve as a conduit for connecting investors and real estate sponsors, earning a fee every time they sign-up as an investor.